Jamalish/DanceDaniel/ExtremeMotionSDK/Win32/Samples/Unity/ProximitySample/Source/Assets/NGUI/ReadMe - 2.5.1.txt

 2.3.3
 - NEW: UIPanels now have alpha for easy fading, and TweenAlpha can now tween panels.
 - NEW: Added UICamera.debug mode for when you want to know what the mouse is hovering over.
+- NEW: Added UICamera.debug mode for when you want to know what the mouse is hovering over.
 - NEW: Added AnimatedColor and AnimatedAlpha scripts in case you want to animate widget color or alpha via Unity's animations.
                - NEW: Android devices should now be able to support a keyboard and a controller (OUYA).
 - NEW: Added UIFont.pixelSize, making it possible to have HD/UD fonts that are not a part of an atlas.
 - FIX: Unity 4.1 optimization fix.
 - FIX: Label shadow should now be affected by alpha using PMA shaders.